Bribery & Ethics

 Specific rules apply to dealing with Public Officials.
 A Public Official includes:

-• a person who otherwise exercises a public function for or on behalf of any country
+• a person who otherwise exercises a public function for or on behalf of any country, and

 • an employee or representative of any public international organization, such as the United Nations.